Coherent quantum hairy black holes from gravitational decoupling: regularity, geodesics, and scalar ringdown: Effective source in the coherent quantum GD hairy solution

-However, the hairy correction terms do not vanish in the $r \to + \infty$ limit, yielding a more intricate expression for large distances.
+{However, the hairy correction terms do not vanish in the $r \to + \infty$ limit, yielding a more intricate expression for large distances.
 In fact, the Misner--Sharp mass for the quantum hairy corrected geometry yields

 which is consistent with observing the coherent quantum GD hairy black hole very far from the quantum core, resembling the classical GD hairy limit \cite{Ovalle:2020kpd}.
-For a tiny characteristic size of the quantum core, the Misner-Sharp mass reduces to
+For a tiny characteristic size of the quantum core, the Misner--Sharp mass reduces to